 One Day in Leuven: Sightseeing Map

 Do you find it helpful to map out your day?
-If so, here is a map with my pick of the best places to see in Leuven.
+If so, here’s one with my pick of what to see in Leuven.
 For an interactive map, simply click here or on the image itself.

 Over half of these attractions are clustered in Leuven’s historic centre.
 The remainder are closer to the ring road that circles the city, but the distances are modest.
 For example; walking from the central Grote Markt to the botanical garden will take you around ten minutes.